dpapathanasiou/go-one-password/README.md

 Here's how to use it in practice (the passphrase is asked in an interactive prompt, instead of from a command line argument, because we don't want to save the passphrase in your shell history by accident).

-Note that while the passphrase is hidden on Linux systems, it appears as viewable text on Windows and Mac OSX Terminal.
-To keep the passphrase text hidden on those systems, use the gui version instead.
+Note that while the passphrase is hidden on Mac OSX, Windows and Linux systems, it may appear as viewable text on other operating systems.
+To keep the passphrase text hidden on such systems, use the gui version instead.

 ```
 $ g1p -host example.org -user me@example.com